supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab02-Setup-SSPR.md

 10. On the **Configuration complete** page, select **Exit**.

-11. Open CMD and run the below command to update the maximum password age policy to 0.
+11. Open CMD and run the below command to update the minimum password age policy to 0.

       ```bash
         secedit /configure /cfg %windir%\inf\defltbase.inf /db defltbase.sdb /verbose